kshitij214/ANIPEDIA/README.md

 Hrushikesh P : Main page and search functionality using javascript.
 Co-team leader.
 Kshitij Y    : Ideation and design of display template for the animal page.
 Co-team leader.
-Rishav K     : Bringer of the animations.
+Rishav K     : Fetched the animations.
-Shivam S     : Collector of data of animals.
+Shivam S     : Gathering of data on animals.
 Akash R S    : Created about us page.

 Below is the link to the page: